shyamgj1900/tp/docs/UserGuide.md

 `timetable.txt` - Timetable data of the user.

-Users are advised not to modify these files as it can corrupt important user data.
+:exclamation: Users are advised not to modify these files as it can corrupt important user data.